JohnSnowLabs/johnsnowlabs/docs/_posts/Ahmetemintek/2024-04-18-biolordresolve_rxnorm_augmented_en.md

 ## Description

 This model maps clinical entities and concepts (like drugs/ingredients) to RxNorm codes using `mpnet_embeddings_biolord_2023_c` embeddings.
-It trained on the augmented version of the dataset which is used in previous RxNorm resolver models.
-Additionally, this model returns concept classes of the drugs in the all_k_aux_labels column.
+It trained on the augmented version of the dataset used in previous RxNorm resolver models.
+Additionally, this model returns concept classes of the drugs in the `all_k_aux_labels` column.

 ## Predicted Entities